adamcweitzman/FTC/_posts/2017-03-12-credit-and-miles.md

 ---
 layout: post
-title: Episode 1 - Real Estate Investing with Low Effort and Cost
+title: Episode 3 - Credit and the Miles Game
-bigimg: /EpisodeBanners/RealEstateImage.jpg
+bigimg: /EpisodeBanners/AirplaneWing.jpg
-subtitle: Noah spills the beans on the newfangled real estate platform Roofstock
+subtitle: How to build credit and fly for free
 ---